srapsware/srapsware-website-2024/README.md

-# Next + Netlify Website for Ashok Seeds and Plants
+# Next + Netlify Website for Srapsware